 - Anyone interested in speaking at Planning Committee must register by 12 noon two working days prior to any meeting by email to firstname.lastname@example.org.

-- Up to three members of the public who wish to speak in favour of an application will then be allowed to speak.
-Again each will have up to four minutes in which to state their case
+- Up to five members of the public who wish to speak in favour of an application will then be allowed to speak.
+Again, each will have up to four minutes in which to state their case

 - The applicant will then be invited to speak in support of their application